Feng Tianwei: Early years

 Feng was born on 31 August 1986 in Harbin, Heilongjiang, People's Republic of China.
 She is the only daughter of Feng Qingzhi, a granary worker, and his wife Li Chunping, an employee of a department store.
 Feng's parents, who were poor, lived frugally for years to pay for her table tennis training.
 Her father suffered from multiple sclerosis, but she was not told how severe his illness was.
 He died in 2002, weeks before Feng tried out for China's national B squad.
 Although Feng topped the qualifying matches a month later and was called up for the national team in 2003, she suffered from a long illness; a source close to her said it was "because she missed her father too much".
 Feng left China in 2005 to play in the Japanese professional league.
 While there she was spotted by Liu Guodong, then a coach with the Singapore Table Tennis Association, in 2006.
 In March 2007 she was invited to train in Singapore under the Foreign Sports Talent Scheme.
 She became a Singapore citizen in January 2008.

-Career as national player
+Career

 Feng made her international début for Singapore in June 2007 as an under-21 player at the International Table Tennis Federation (ITTF) Pro Tour Volkswagen Korean Open.
 As a singles player, Feng was ranked 73rd in the world in August 2007.

 In 2007, she achieved a silver medal in the singles at the ITTF Pro Tour Chinese Taipei Open, her compatriot Li beating her to take the gold.

 Feng was a member of the silver medal-winning team at the World Team Championships in Guangzhou in 2008 and defeated the top seed Zhang Yining from China in the Quarter-finals of the Asian Cup held in Sapporo between 29 and 30 March 2008, eventually achieving second place behind China's Guo Yue.
 She rose to the top 10 world rankings within a year.